Trade dollars were minted from 1873-1885 and these coins have numismatic value. Keep to reading to learn more about

 Proof coins with no mint mark were minted during select years and these coins will sell for more money.

 William Barber designed these coins.
-The front of the design features a seated Lady Liberty extending an olive branch with her hand.
+The obverse side of the coin features a seated Lady Liberty extending an olive branch with her hand.
 The reverse side of the coin features an American bald eagle.

 The design was slightly modified over the years.
 There is the obverse type 1 and obverse type 2 as well as the reverse type 1 and reverse type 2.

 Any trade dollar is worth at least its weight in silver.
 The silver melt value for each coin is $19.33 as of October 25, 2021.
 This scrap value is calculated from the current silver spot price of $24.55 per ounce.

 Trade dollars in the better condition grades will sell for more money.
 Uncirculated coins and proof coins will sell for higher prices.
 In addition, several notable error varieties exist and these error coins can be quite valuable.

 Ultimately, the value of a trade dollar will depend on its series and its condition.
 See the list below to learn the value for some of the trade dollars that we have featured on our website.

 - 1873 Trade Dollar